pymedphys/pymedphys/README.rst

 ..
 START_OF_DOCS_IMPORT

-A temporary change to see if the CI works

 **A community effort to develop an open standard library for Medical Physics in Python.
 Building quality transparent software together via peer review and open source distribution.
 Open code is better science.**